carlesmila/GeotechClimateChange/README.md

 ![alt text](documentation/figures/appoverview.png?raw=true)

+## Disclaimer

+This project was done within the GPS group project class of the Master in Geospatial Technologies (Winter term 2019/2020) of the NOVA Information Management School of Lisbon by the students Carles Milà, Giula Molisse and Pablo Cruz.
+This is therefore an educational exercise that would need further proofing in case the app were to be launched into the general public.

 ## References

 Allen, M.R., O.P.
 Dube, W. Solecki, F. Aragón-Durand, W. Cramer, S. Humphreys, M. Kainuma, J. Kala, N. Mahowald, Y. Mulugetta, R. Perez, M. Wairiu, and K. Zickfeld, 2018: Framing and Context.
 In: _Global Warming of 1.5°C. An IPCC Special Report on the impacts of global warming of 1.5°C above pre-industrial levels and related global greenhouse gas emission pathways, in the context of strengthening the global response to the threat of climate change, sustainable development, and efforts to eradicate poverty_.
 In Press.